Kannan is a British–Sri Lankan documentary filmmaker and visual journalist.

 Kannan’s work has appeared in The Guardian, The New Yorker, AOL Originals, in addition to broadcasts on BBC and Al Jazeera English.
 In 2013, he was awarded best documentary short for Kerosene (16 mins) at the Seattle South Asian International Documentary Festival and in 2014, given the Manuel Rivera-Ortiz Foundation’s best documentary short prize for The Story of One (19 mins).
-His films have screened at international film festivals and art museums, including Seattle South Asian Film Festival (2015); Neuberger Museum of Art, N.Y.
+His films have screened at international film festivals and art museums, including Neuberger Museum of Art, N.Y.
 (2014); Rubin Museum of Art, N.Y.C.
-(2015); and selected for Film South Asia’s Travelling Film Festivals (2011, 2013, 2015).
+(2015); Edinburgh Fringe Festival (2016); Dhaka Art Summit (2017); and selected for Film South Asia’s Travelling Film Festivals (2011, 2013, 2015).
 Kannan is a director at the Los Angeles based production company, Stateless Media that produces its signature shortreals for online platforms.

-Kannan has over 7 years of experience in media production working for a variety of clients and under different grants including the Ford Foundation, the US State Department and the World Bank.
+Kannan has over 7 years of experience in media production working for a variety of clients and under different grants, including the Ford Foundation (2009), the US State Department (2010-2013) and the Mellon Foundation (2016).
 In addition, he has 12 years of experience of working in media restrictive, conflict and post-conflict environments, during which he conceptualised and developed award-winning new media narrative projects.
 He studied Psychology at the University of Cambridge (1992-95) and International Human Rights at the University of Oxford (2007-08), focusing on media and conflict.
 Kannan is also a qualified media and human rights lawyer.
-In 2015 he was a visiting lecturer at Cornell University, N.Y., teaching a course on media representations of the Sri Lankan conflict.
+In 2015, he was a visiting lecturer at Cornell University, N.Y., teaching a course on media representations of the Sri Lankan conflict.

 Kannan is based in Colombo and London and is available to work internationally.